grnt426/grnt426.github.io/_posts/2021-12-02-the-impossible-bargain.markdown

 had drivers ill-prepared for what was happening.
 Five cars total collided, one going over the median and getting hit by an oncoming car, causing another three cars to rear-end each other.

+I continued down the highway, in total shock at the events and how close I had come to death.
 I reached up to remove a wetness from my cheeks, but I saw nothing on my fingers.
 I looked back into the rearview mirror, this time looking at my face.